bigchaindb/bigchaindb-hyperledger/README.md

 REACT_APP_APPLICATION_INSIGHTS_KEY=<your-app-insights-key>

 ```

 * From new terminal, in `ui/`, execute `npm install` and then `npm start`.
 This will start react application on port 3000.

 ### Usage

 * In your browser, visit `http://localhost:3000`, you will see UI for this project.
-* In input field `Value`, type `transaction id` which you saved when you posted transactions in BigchainDB from `data_job/`.
-* In input filed `Code Callback`, provide a valid javascript function that takes one input parameter.
-* Click on Submit.
-Then this function will be executed at oracle server and data fetched from BigchainDB will be passed to this callback function and the returned result will be sent back to UI via websockets from the oracle.
+* Follow the instructions on the web page.